Identifiability and Inference for Generalized Latent Factor Models: Model Setup and Identifiability Conditions

 In the oblique case, a widely used special case of IC$^{(4)}$ involves specifying an identity submatrix within the loading matrix:

-Here no restrictions are placed on the factors.
-This condition can be interpreted as specifying a ``pure'' item for each latent dimension that only depends on a single latent factor \citep[e.g.,][]{bing2020adaptive}.
+Here, no restrictions are placed on the factors.
+This condition can be interpreted as specifying a ``pure'' item for each latent dimension that loads only on the corresponding latent factor \citep[e.g.,][]{bing2020adaptive,cui2026beyond}.
 This ``pure'' item condition is also commonly used in other latent variable models, such as restricted latent class models \citep{xu2017,xu2018JASA} and mixed membership models \citep{gu2023dimension}.

-\begin{remark}\em {We remark that this identifiability issue arises in linear factor models as well, for which a variety of identifiability conditions have been proposed~\citep{andersonintroduction,bai2012statistical,bai2013principal}.
-Our goal here is to collect the conditions that are both widely used and practically relevant.
-Theorems~\ref{thm_iff_ic1} and~\ref{thm_iff_ic4} show that, within the common framework of prescribing zero patterns in the loading matrix, these conditions exhaust all minimal conditions required for identifiability in the orthogonal and oblique cases, respectively.
-These summarized conditions substantiate the breadth and practical relevance of the inference results developed in the subsequent sections.} \end{remark}